Last updated:

 The antioxidants present in Fomitopsis betulina may help protect cells from damage caused by free radicals.

-Edibility: Fomitopsis pinicola is also not recommended for consumption.
+Edibility: Fomitopsis pinicola is not considered edible and is primarily used for medicinal purposes.

 Key Differences: The main difference between the two species is their host trees and habitat.